+Award Levels:

-Threshold: \$0.95 per share (50% of target)
+- Threshold: \$0.96 per share (50% of target)

-• Target: \$0.99 per share (100% of target)
+- Target: \$0.99 per share (100% of target)

-• Maximum: \$1.03 per share (150% of target)
+- Maximum: \$1.03 per share (150% of target)

-2021 Results: \$0.95 per share
+2022 Results: \$0.98 per share

-Percent of Target Amount Received: 50%
+Percent of Target Amount Received: 25%

-(1) We compute AFFO by modifying Funds From Operations, which we calculate in accordance with standards established by the National Association of Real Estate Investment Trusts, for certain cash and non-cash items and certain recurring and non-recurring items.
+- (1) Does not include acquisitions that were placed under contract for purchase as of December 31, 2021 and closed prior to February 28, 2022.
+These acquisitions were included in the Company 2021 Annual Incentive Plan. - (2) We compute AFFO by modifying Funds From Operations, which we calculate in accordance with standards established by the National Association of Real Estate Investment Trusts, for certain cash and non-cash items and certain recurring and non-recurring items.
 Refer to "Non-GAAP Financial Measures" in Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations of our Annual Report on Form 10-K for the year ended December 31, 2021.
+Management's Discussion and Analysis of Financial Condition and Results of Operations of our Annual Report on Form 10-K for the year ended December 31, 2022.